Hrabal/TemPy/README.md

 ```
 You can think the `TempyREPR` as a `__repr__` equivalent, so when an instance is placed inside a TemPy tree, the `TempyREPR` subclass is used to render the instance.

-You can define several `TempyREPR` nested classes, when dealing with non-TemPy object TemPy will search for a `TempyREPR` subclass following this priority:
+You can define several `TempyREPR` nested classes, and when dealing with a non-TemPy object, TemPy will search for a `TempyREPR` subclass following this priority:
-* a `TempyREPR` subclass with the same name of his TemPy container
+* a `TempyREPR` subclass with the same name of his TemPy container.
-* a `TempyREPR` subclass with the same name of his TemPy container's root
+* a `TempyREPR` subclass with the same name of his TemPy container's root.
-* a `TempyREPR` subclass named `HtmlREPR`
+* a `TempyREPR` subclass named `HtmlREPR`.
 * the first `TempyREPR` found.
-* if none of the previous if found, the object will be rendered calling his `__str__` method
+* if none of the previous if found, the object will be rendered calling his `__str__` method.

-You can use this order to set different renderings for different situation/pages:
+You can use this order to set different renderings for different situations/pages:

 ```python
 class MyClass: